-If your pet is ever stung by one of these insects, or if they ever eat one (that's right Labs and Spaniels...
+If your dog or cat is ever stung by one of these insects, or if they ever eat one (that's right Labs and Spaniels...
 I'm looking at you!), you may be able to treat them effectively at home, but you may well need to take them to the vet.
 The severity of any pet's reaction to a sting is difficult to predict and can be highly variable, even within the same pet on subsequent stings.
 So always be aware and know what to look for, how to treat the sting, and how to prevent future stings.

 In the event of a sting you should watch your pet closely for itchiness, hives/welts on the skin, swollen eyes, vomiting and/or diarrhea, breathing problems, or even collapse.
 If it's just mild itchiness or swelling (that isn't present on or around their face), and your pet isn't too uncomfortable with it, you may be able to treat them at home, so continue reading along.